Miura 1: First launch

 The first test flight of Miura 1 was initially planned for 2021 from an experimental rocket launch site in Almonte (Huelva), southwestern Spain, administered by El Arenosillo, and it will carry a payload from the German Center of Applied Space Technology and Microgravity (ZARM).
 Up to eight suborbital launches are targeted per year.
-It has been delayed to 2022.
+It had been delayed to 2022.

 On May 31, 2023, Miura 1, a launch window opened at 00:00 UTC, but was cancelled due to upper-level winds.
 On June 17, the company tried again, but the ignition of the engines was cancelled due to the on-board systems detecting abnormal parameters in the vehicle.
 Following that, and taking into account the increased risk of fires around the launch area due to high temperatures, the company decided in coordination with the Civil Guard to postpone a new launch attempt until fall.

 The launch occurred on October 7, 2023, at 00:19 UTC.
 The rocket reached an apogee of 46 km.
 PLD Space considers this first launch to have been a success despite the apogee being only 46 km instead of 80 km (the decision was made before the launch to target a low altitude, flatter trajectory instead of a high altitude trajectory because of range safety reasons).
 The rocket was unable to be recovered after it splashed down in the planned location in the Atlantic.
 After most probably developing a water leak into the fuel tank because of the rocket hitting the sea, the rocket sank.